What is Celtic Music?

 Fusion

-Fusion Celtic music blends traditional Celtic music with elements from other genres, like rock, jazz, or classical music.
-It draws inspiration from different cultures and their musical traditions, resulting in a unique and modern sound.
-In fusion Celtic music, contemporary instruments like electric guitars, keyboards, and drums are common.
-These instruments add a touch of modernity while still keeping traditional Celtic instruments.
+Fusion Celtic music mixes traditional Celtic music with other forms, like rock, jazz, or classical music.
+It gets ideas from other cultures and their musical practices, which gives it a fresh sound.
+You will often hear modern instrumentslike electric guitars, keyboards, and drums.
+These add a new touch while keeping the older Celtic instruments in the mix.

-Recently, Celtic Fusion has grown in popularity, attracting a wider audience beyond just traditional Celtic music fans.
-This genre has also led to the emergence of new sub-genres, such as Celtic rock, Celtic metal, and Celtic punk.
-Each of these integrates different musical styles with traditional Celtic music.
+Not long ago, Celtic Fusion got more popular, bringing in more listeners than just the usual Celtic music followers.
+This kind of music also created new smaller forms, like Celtic rock, Celtic metal, and Celtic punk.
+Each one of these joins different musical forms with traditional Celtic music.

 Browse through a selection of albums on Fusion Celtic Music by clicking this Amazon link: https://amzn.to/3Bbm4Di